 You are responsible for abiding by all documents, including electronic or digital copies sent to you by the university and apartment housing.

-Writing inappropriate and/or offensive language or symbols on dry erase boards, walks, or other areas frequented by the public is prohibited.
+Writing offensive or inappropriate language or symbols on dry erase boards, walks, walls, or other areas frequented by the public is prohibited.